platformsh/template-builder/templates/gin/files/README.md

 </a>
 </p>

-This template builds the Gin framework for Platform.sh.
-It includes a minimalist application skeleton for demonstration, but you are free to alter it as needed.
+This template demonstrates building the Gin framework for Platform.sh using Go modules.
+It includes a minimalist application skeleton that demonstrates how to connect to a MariaDB server for data storage.
+It is intended for you to use as a starting point and modify for your own needs.

 Gin is a lightweight web framework written in Go that emphasizes performance.